The-Social-Network/Social-Media/Documents/Review_by_Users/Genuinity of Review/README.md

-Genuinity proveing using the Analytics of the Website.
+Genuinity proving using the Analytics of the Website.